r0sa-bio-digital/content-publishing-ecosystem/README.md

 1. Add it to knits table with default creation field
 1. Use this id as pk for new record in users or content table

+## How users to communicate with hosting provider

+1. Request registration
+	1. Give your name
+	1. Get your user id
+1. Request content creation
+	1. Give user id and textual content
+	1. Get content id or justified refusal

 ## Work Plan

 * Organize content storage with authorship and tariffication.